wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/vaccination-dashboard/includes/1-introduction.md

-This is the **fifth and final** exercise in a series covering Microsoft Vaccination Management (MVM).
-These exercises follow a sequence of presentations covering an overview of Microsoft Vaccination Management, Cloud Solution Center installation, and the accompanying data model.
+This is the fifth and final exercise in a series that covers Microsoft Vaccination Management.
+These exercises follow a sequence of presentations that provide an overview of Microsoft Vaccination Management, Microsoft Cloud Solution Center installation, and the accompanying data model.

-After this module you will be able to do the following:
+In this module, you will:

-1. Configure the Microsoft Vaccination Management Dashboard.
+- Configure the Microsoft Vaccination Management Dashboard.

-2. Share the Microsoft Vaccination Management Dashboard Power BI data model and report.
+- Share the Microsoft Vaccination Management Dashboard data model and report in Microsoft Power BI.

-3. Navigate the various pages within the Power BI MVM Dashboard
+- Navigate the various pages within the Microsoft Vaccination Management Dashboard in Power BI.

-4. Learn how to embed the report in Power Apps to use directly in the vaccination management model-driven application.
+- Learn how to embed the report in Microsoft Power Apps to use directly in the vaccination management model-driven application.

-**Before you Begin**
+## Before you begin

-1. You must be connected to the internet.
+Before you begin the exercises in this module, make sure that you complete these steps:

-2. Open an internet browser in either In-Private or Incognito mode.
+1. Make sure that you are connected to the internet.

-3. Navigate to [Power Apps](https://make.powerapps.com/?azure-portal=true) and sign in with your user credentials.
+2. Open an internet browser in **In-Private** or **Incognito** mode.

-**Users and Scenarios**
+3. Go to [Power Apps](https://make.powerapps.com/?azure-portal=true) and sign in with your user credentials.

-This lab covers the following Microsoft Vaccination Management user experiences and scenarios.
+## Users and scenarios

-Healthcare Program Leaders:
+This module focuses on the following Microsoft Vaccination Management user experiences and scenarios:

--   Navigate the Vaccination Management Dashboard
+- **Healthcare program leaders** - Navigate the Vaccination management dashboard.

-System Customizers:
+- **System customizers**

--   Set up MVM Command Center as an App in Power BI Online
+  - Set up **MVM-Command Center** as an app in Power BI online.

--   Embed the Command Center report in Power Apps
+  - Embed the Command Center report in Power Apps.